jtig85/SOC-Analyst-Lab-Portfolio2/README_SOC_Portfolio_JeffreySmith.md

 # SOC Analyst Lab Portfolio – Jeffrey Smith

 This repository showcases my hands-on training in cybersecurity, focused on skills relevant to a Security Operations Center (SOC) role.
-It includes log analysis, threat detection, SIEM investigation, and network packet analysis using tools like Splunk, Wireshark, and TryHackMe.
+It includes log analysis, threat detection, SIEM investigation, and network packet analysis using tools like Splunk, and Wireshark.

 ---

-## 🧪 TryHackMe: SOC Level 1 Path

 ### Labs Completed:
 - Intro to Splunk